ValentinBELYN/icmplib/README.md

   The interval in seconds between sending each packet.

   - Type: `int` or `float`
-  - Default: `0.01`
+  - Default: `0.5`

 - `timeout`

-  The maximum waiting time for receiving all responses in seconds.
+  The maximum waiting time for receiving a reply in seconds.

   - Type: `int` or `float`
   - Default: `2`

-- `id`
+- `concurrent_tasks`

-  The identifier of ICMP requests.
-Used to match the responses with requests.
-This identifier will be incremented by one for each destination.
-On Linux, this identifier is ignored when the `privileged` parameter is disabled.
+  The maximum number of concurrent tasks to speed up processing.
+This value cannot exceed the maximum number of file descriptors configured on the operating system.

   - Type: `int`
-  - Default: `PID`
+  - Default: `50`

 - `source`

   The IP address from which you want to send packets.
-By default, the interface is automatically chosen according to the specified destination.
+By default, the interface is automatically chosen according to the specified destinations.
 This parameter should not be used if you are passing both IPv4 and IPv6 addresses to this function.

   - Type: `str`
   - Default: `None`

+- `family`

+  The address family if a hostname or FQDN is specified.
+Can be set to `4` for IPv4 or `6` for IPv6 addresses.
+By default, this function searches for IPv4 addresses first before searching for IPv6 addresses.

+  - Type: `int`
+  - Default: `None`

 - `privileged`

   When this option is enabled, this library fully manages the exchanges and the structure of ICMP packets.
 Disable this option if you want to use this function without root privileges and let the kernel handle ICMP headers.

+  [Learn more about the `privileged` parameter.]

   *Only available on Unix systems.
 Ignored on Windows.*